membraneframework/ex_libsrtp/README.md

 ## Installation

-The package can be installed by adding `srtp` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `libsrtp` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do